uikit/uikit-site/docs/pages/utility.md

 | `autoplay` | Boolean, String | `true`  | Automatically start the video.
 Pauses the video if it is not visible.
 A value of `inview` will play/pause the video as it enters/leaves the viewport. |
 | `automute` | Boolean         | `false` | Automatically mute the video.    |

+`autoplay` is the _Primary_ option and its key may be omitted, if it's the only option in the attribute value.

 ***